Universal Embedding Function for Traffic Classification via QUIC Domain Recognition Pretraining: A Transfer Learning Success: Introduction

 Building on our previous research in fine-grained traffic classification (TC) for TLS~\cite{Luxemburk2023TLS} and QUIC~\cite{Luxemburk2023QUIC}, we design and train the embedding function using the CESNET-QUIC22~\cite{Luxemburk2023QUICDataset} dataset.
 This dataset includes Server Name Indication (SNI) domains as labels, enabling a classification task focused on inferring exact domain names from packet sequences.
 This domain recognition task serves two important roles in this paper.
-First, a solution for this task is in itself relevant for network monitoring given the increasing adoption of the new Encrypted Client Hello (ECH) TLS extension.
-ECH encrypts entire ClientHello messages during TLS handshakes, making the traditional SNI parsing method ineffective.
-Using our embedding function and a k-NN classifier, we inferred the correct domain name in 94.83\% of cases when evaluated on test domains that were entirely disjoint from the embedding function's training set.
-Second, domain recognition is well suited as a pretraining task for transfer learning methods due to its large number of unique classes and straightforward labeling process.
-Transfer learning leverages models trained on one task to adapt them for a different, related task, assuming that some knowledge between the tasks is shared and transferable~(extracted features, learned traffic patterns and characteristics).
-This technique is popular in computer vision and natural language processing areas, where the standard experimental pipeline often involves fine-tuning of public models pretrained on large image or text datasets.
-Our findings suggest that the domain recognition task can serve as a foundation for model transfer methods in TC.
+First, the growing adoption of the Encrypted Client Hello (ECH) extension has made domain recognition increasingly important.
+In combination with TLS 1.3, ECH removes all plaintext handshake fields that have traditionally enabled visibility into encrypted traffic.
+Our solution, which relies solely on packet sequences and is unaffected by ECH, is able to infer the correct domain name in 94.83\% of cases, even when evaluated on test domains entirely disjoint from the embedding function's training set.
+Second, domain recognition is well suited as a pretraining task due to its complexity, large number of classes, and straightforward labeling process.
+Transfer learning leverages models trained on one task to adapt them for a different but related task, under the assumption that certain knowledge~(i.e., extracted features, learned traffic patterns and characteristics) is shared and transferable.
+This approach is widely used in computer vision and natural language processing, where the typical experimental pipeline involves fine-tuning large models pretrained on public datasets.

-To evaluate the transfer learning setup, the trained embedding function was tested on five additional TC datasets (UCDAVIS19~\cite{dataset_UCDAVIS19}, UTMOBILENET21~\cite{dataset_UTMOBILENET21}, MIRAGE19~\cite{dataset_MIRAGE19}, MIRAGE22~\cite{dataset_MIRAGE22}, CESNET-TLS22~\cite{Luxemburk2023TLS}).
-Each dataset presents a task with different classes and challenges, allowing us to evaluate how well the embedding function generalizes under various conditions.
-The results are promising, as our embedding function surpassed the performance of the state-of-the-art (SOTA) classifiers on four of the five datasets.
-Furthermore, our experiments revealed an intriguing finding: a k-NN classifier using L1 distance on the first 10 packet features---referred to as the input-space baseline---performed quite well across all datasets, matching SOTA performance on MIRAGE19 and even surpassing it on UTMOBILENET21.